tylercamp/palcalc/PalCalc.Solver/README.md

   you own, one you can catch, or a child from an earlier step.
 Sometimes one candidate stands for several actual Pals.
 - **Frontier** - The useful candidates found so far.
 Any Pal in the frontier may become a parent in a later breeding step.
+This is important - it gives us the breeding pairs to check, and acts as a record of the fastest way to reach any given Pal.
 - **Effective properties** - The parts of a Pal that matter for the current
-  target: species, gender representation, useful passives, and whether each requested IV threshold can be met.
+  target: species, gender, useful passives, and whether each requested IV threshold can be met.
 If two Pals have the same effective properties, either one will work in the same future breeding steps.
+  (Not seen here: attack skills, and for good reason.
+This will be mentioned later.)
-- **Breeding effort** - An estimate of the work needed to obtain a Pal.
+- **Breeding effort** - The estimated time to obtain a Pal.
   `BreedingEffort` covers its complete breeding tree, while `SelfBreedingEffort` covers only the work introduced by that candidate.
-- **Simplification** - Dropping paths that are slower or do not add anything new, while keeping the best paths and a few useful alternatives.
+- **Simplification** - Dropping paths that are slower or don't add anything new, while keeping the best paths and a few useful alternatives.
 This is also called *pruning*.
 - **Completed result** - A Pal that matches the target.
 It is saved even when the solver does not need it as a parent.
+This is also called a *terminal result*.

 After each round, the solver records what changed in the frontier.
 This change is called a **frontier delta**.
 It lets the solver try the new parent pairs without repeating work it has already done.

-## Building a Breeding Tree
+## Building a Breeding Tree - "The Algorithm"

 Imagine trying to find a breeding tree by hand.
-You would begin with the Pals available to you, choose two that could make a useful child, and add that child to the list of possible parents.
-You would keep doing this until one of the children matched your target.
+You'd start with the Pals available to you, choose two that could make a useful child, and add that child to the list of possible parents.
+You keep doing this until one of the children matched your target.

-The solver follows the same general process, but it can consider many possible trees at once.
+The solver follows the same general process:

 It first builds a frontier from the owned and wild Pals allowed by the solver settings.
 It skips Pals that cannot help with the target.
 When several owned Pals would work the same way, it picks one to represent them.
 It can also combine matching male and female Pals so either gender is available later.

-The solver then breeds the Pals in the frontier.
-Useful children are added back to the frontier, so they can become parents in the next round.
+The solver then breeds the Pals in the frontier. **"Useful"** children are added back to the frontier, so they can become parents in the next round.
 Children that already satisfy the target are also saved as completed results.

 This repeats until a round produces no useful new Pals, or until the configured iteration limit is reached.

-### What makes a child useful?
+### What makes a child "useful"?

 A child is useful when it adds a new or better way to reach the target.
 It may introduce the right Pal for a later breeding combination, collect useful